zarix/kivitendo_docker/README.md

 ```
 docker compose up -d
 ```
+Point your browser to http://localhost:8080 and login using the default username and password:

+    - username: __admin__
+    - password: __admin__

 # Contribution

 If you want contribute to this project feel free to fork this project, do your work in a branch and create a pull request.